ibleaman/JPPC/concerts.md

 _____

-*SECOND ENCORE PERFORMANCE OF OUR SPRING and FALL 2019 CONCERTS*
+*SECOND ENCORE PERFORMANCE OF OUR SPRING 2019 CONCERT*

 ### Yiddish Flavors of Love:
 ### A Musical Celebration

 *ENGLISH TRANSLATIONS PROVIDED*

-Songs about...
+Songs about
 flirtation ~ nostalgia ~ passion ~ seduction
 ~ parental love ~
 love of ideas ~ love of activities ~ love of objects